 7. Define a new reference point between a new External Access Client function located with the Media Player and a non-3GPP content hosting function or 5GMSd Application Provider for the purposes of communicating user plane information between the two functions (item 10 in clause 5.19.7).

-The following stage 3 extensions are recommended to TS 26.510 [108] TS 26.512 [16]:
+The following stage 3 extensions are recommended to TS 26.510 [108], TS 26.511 [96], TS 26.512 [16], and TS 26.247 [26]:

 8. Document the generic MIME content types and references to valid profiles or relevant external specifications for Content Preparation Templates used for the purposes of multi-source/service location content preparation (item 2 of clause 5.19.7).